notsawass/psx-99-dupe/README.md

-me and my team has been working on this dupe script for a very long time this is not no bs if having any problem please make a issues
+me and my team has been working on this dupe script for a very long time this is not no bs if having any problem please make a label issues